 The popularity of Google Cloud Platform (GCP) as a public cloud service continues to grow.
 In response to increasing demand from Wavefront customers, we are excited to announce the addition of a Wavefront integration with GCP – the Wavefront GCP Monitoring Suite.
 It’s now included in the Wavefront cloud-based monitoring service and our free trial.

-The Wavefront GCP Monitoring Suite collects, analyzes, and visualizes key metrics from Google Compute Engine, Google Kubernetes Engine, and other GCP services.
+The Wavefront GCP Monitoring Suite collects, analyzes, and visualizes key metrics from Google Compute Engine, Google Kubernetes Engine, and other Google Cloud services.
 It delivers out-of-the-box metric-driven visibility into critical cloud performance and usage metrics.
-Of course with Wavefront, you can also monitor your applications that are running on GCP as well.
-In this first blog of my two-part series, I will introduce the key advantages of using Wavefront to monitor GCP and for getting deeper insight into the Google Compute Engine.
+Of course with Wavefront, you can also monitor your applications that are running on Google Cloud as well.
+In this first blog of my two-part series, I will introduce the key advantages of using Wavefront to monitor Google Cloud and for getting deeper insight into the Google Compute Engine.
 In my next blog, I will cover how to use Wavefront to analyze the Google Kubernetes Engine.

 Why Developers and DevOps Teams Use the Wavefront GCP Monitoring Suite?

 Wavefront’s GCP Monitoring Suite delivers immediate value to developers and DevOps teams by enabling them to focus on running, building, and accelerating delivery of new custom cloud applications.
 With Wavefront, teams can collect top-level cloud service operation metrics, custom code development metrics, and underlying Google Cloud infrastructure metrics in one centralized location — at full granularity with unlimited data retention.